python/cpython/Doc/library/heapq.rst

-   Return a list with the *n* largest elements from the dataset defined by *iterable*.  *key*, if provided, specifies a function of one argument that is used to extract a comparison key from each element in the iterable (for example, ``key=str.lower``).
+   Return a list with the *n* largest elements from the dataset defined by *iterable*.  *key*, if provided, specifies a function of one argument that is used to extract a comparison key from each element in *iterable* (for example, ``key=str.lower``).
 Equivalent to:  ``sorted(iterable, key=key, reverse=True)[:n]``.